 Why is it that whenever comic book writers want to come up with a fictitious comic book genre, they use pirate comics?
 It wasn’t ever really a thing, was it?
 Alan Moore did so, too, in his later Watchmen comics.
 This one is by John Brunner (and Steve Leialoha).

-Since we’re in the mid-70s, and these are “adult” comics, a common thing to do was to up the stakes by being “more real”, and “more real” seemed inevitable to mean “let’s have scenes of women being threatened with rape”.
+Since we’re in the mid-70s, and these are “adult” comics, a common thing to do was to up the stakes by being “more real”, and “more real” seemed inevitably to mean “let’s have scenes of women being threatened by rape”.

 That’s a very long schlong (courtesy of Howard Chaykin) along the same theme.
 Heavy Metal, of course, would take this way further a couple years later.

 And speaking of Heavy Metal, this Lee Marrs story was originally printed there.
-It had been meant for Star*Reach, but they folded before it got a chance to run there.
+It had been meant for Star*Reach, but they folded before they got a chance to print it.
 It’s not in Marrs’ usual style, and it’s one of the best things in this run.

 Among other oddities, one of the oddest is this Paul Levitz/Steve Ditko thing about… er… I really can’t tell.

 And one of the funniest bits is this Lee Marrs riff on Moebius’ Arzach.

 Dave Sim reveals that his later obsession with religious matters was present at the start, too, in this not-very-blasphemous story about god/Norman.